d2newlife/Audio2Text/README.md

 # Audio Transcription with Whisper

-A Python application that transcribes OGG audio files to text using OpenAI's Whisper model locally.
+This project serves as a building block for processing Telegram voice messages to text.
+Other projects will use this code to then provide the text output to LLMs to make aware Telegram Agents.
+This python application transcribes OGG audio files to text using OpenAI's Whisper model locally.

 ## 🎯 Overview